Remembrance Through the Years—Family Ties That Bind Us Together

 Thankfully, when I got home, I saw that these small starter trees were okay after I cleared the grass-type weeds around the pots.
 I plan to plant them in my backyard along the San Lorenzo Creek, maybe one or two on the top level near my bird feeders.

-Just as important as the history is that the image sings with beauty.
+Just as important as the family history is that the image sings with beauty.
 This image reveals the delicate interaction between rain and leaves, each droplet resting gently upon the textured surface.
 The subtle hues and softened background convey a quiet reverence for nature’s small, sacred moments.
-It invites a deeper connection to the stillness found in the natural world, offering calm and harmony to any space it graces.

 https://brucefinocchio.artstorefronts.com/warehouse-open-edition-prints/art_print_products/soft-light-on-cherry-plum-leaves-with-water-droplets_cg52921r5m2v1-l?product_gallery=299267&product_id=8779389